doehm/evoPalette/README.md

 </center>

 To save a palette, select the desired palette from the check box and click ‘save’.
+A box will appear giving the opportunity to change the palette name.
 The palette is now accessible from
 <code>palette\_box()</code> once the app is closed.
 You can save
 multiple palettes which will be collected in the palette box.
 The palette box will be refreshed when starting a new session so remember to